igorline/slither_wiki/Detector-Documentation.md

 * Confidence: `Medium`

 ### Description
-Calls inside a loop might lead to denial of service attack.
+Calls inside a loop might lead to a denial-of-service attack.

 ### Exploit Scenario: